 This privacy notice was last updated on 15th August 2019.
 The CEPC reserves the right to vary this privacy notice from time to time.
 Such variations become effective on posting on this website.
 Where there are significant changes to this privacy notice, we will use all reasonable efforts to contact you however, the GDPR does not require us to obtain acceptance or consent from individuals for our Privacy Notice.

 Questions, comments and requests regarding this privacy notice should be addressed to firstname.lastname@example.org

-We hope that you will never need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to email@example.com and addressed to our Data Protection Officer (Philip Baker, Clerk to the Commission).
+We hope that you will never need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to email@example.com making clear the nature of your enquiry.
 We will look into and respond to any complaints we receive.

 You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner’s Office (“ICO”).
 For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns

 If you need further information about the CEPC and how we manage your personal data please visit our Cookies Policy

 Crown Estate Paving Commission’s Cookies Policy: